 Environmental issues were among the priorities in the election program of President Dilma Rousseff.
 However, so far, no great success has been achieved in this direction.
 Meanwhile, the selva’s destruction can cause an ecological catastrophe not even on a continental, but a global scale.

 In recent years, Brazil has seen preparations for several major sporting events, including the 2014 FIFA World Cup and the 2016 Olympics in Rio de Janeiro.
 The government has announced a massive program for the construction of stadiums and associated infrastructure.
+Brazil Economy.
 Nevertheless, some objects may not be completed on time, and the building itself has caused widespread corruption.

 The frenzied popularity of football in the country did not prevent tens of thousands of Brazilians from protesting against the country’s preparations for the World Cup in the summer of 2013.
 Most of the protesters did not object to the championship’s very fact, but they were outraged by the abuse and unprecedented theft in its organization.

 Nevertheless, football in Brazil remains a favorite game and an important part of the economy.
 Thousands of Brazilians play professionally overseas, and the money that local teams receive for them is an integral part of the export.
 However, recently Brazilian football clubs have grown significantly rich.
+Brazil Economy.
 Some of them, such as the current holder of the Intercontinental Cup Corinthians from São Paulo, have become financially comparable to the European giants regarding their financial capabilities.

 Brazil has long been considered an agricultural country, which has not changed even with the extensive development of the mining and processing industry.
 Coffee, sugar and meat are the main agricultural exports.